Umami Pot

 Step 2

-Arrange the cabbage in a pan and place the pork on top, overlapping as little as possible.
+Place the cabbage in a pan and arrange the pork on top, overlapping as little as possible.
 Add sake over the pork and heat the pan.
-Once the pan is hot, cover it and cook over low heat for about 10 minutes.
+Once the pan is hot, cover it and cook over medium-low heat for about 10 minutes.

 Japanese pork and cabbage with ponzu sauce_instruction-3